Scholars’ Spotlight: The Legacy of Irving Thalberg

 Thalberg brought the out-of-control production back to Culver City and successfully brought it to closure.
 But not before the associated stress brought on the first of several major heart attacks.
 Despite the doctor’s orders, the young man climbed out of bed to attend the premiere of the picture, which was met with almost universal acclaim.

-Overshot of Culver City showing the sheer size of MGM Studio’s backlot.
-Notice the artificial lagoon in the foreground
+An overshot of Culver City, which shows the sheer size of MGM Studio’s backlot.
+Notice the artificial lagoon in the foreground.

 Greed

 When von Stroheim sat down to make the movie, he didn’t have a finished script.
 Instead, he just opened up the book to page one of McTeague and started filming.
-It was his intention to shoot every page of the novel, in order, without any changes whatsoever.
+He intended to shoot every page of the novel, in order, without any changes whatsoever.
 What he finally delivered was a film that was nine and a half hours long.

 Thalberg was appalled.
 He demanded that von Stroheim cut it down.
 The director reluctantly complied until he had a movie that ran over three hours.
 Thalberg still wasn’t satisfied and took control.
 His editors then worked to create a version that ran just under 100 minutes.